sharmasourab93/flask_knowledgebase/README.md

     docker build -t flaskkb:X.X

 This command builds the dockerfile into an image.
-Now to run the image as a container the image name `flaskkb:1.0` is used to run as below:
+Now to run the image as a container the image name `flaskkb:X.X` is used to run as below:

     docker run --detach -p 5000:5000 flaskkb:X.X